beyonnex-qa/Swag-Labs-Task/README.md

 6. [ ] Bonus Challenge : Test different user types, enhance framework, integrate CI/CD

-From 1 to 5 it's a mandatory chalanges but if you want to show us more of your test automation skills feel free to solve challenge 6 which is an optional challange to showcase your creativity and your problem solving skills for building a highly scalable test automation framework.
+From 1 to 5 it's a mandatory challenges but if you want to show us more of your test automation skills feel free to solve challenge 6 which is an optional challenge to showcase your creativity and your problem solving skills for building a highly scalable test automation framework.

 **Project Structure:**